-This post may contain affiliate links.
-It does Not cost you anything extra but I may earn a commission from purchases.
+This blog post may contain affiliate links and I may earn a commission at no cost to you.
 Learn more.

-In part 1 of natural remedies to shrink lipomas, I discuss some alternative treatments for dog lipomas such as a few supplements that will stop lipoma growth,possible causes of lipomas and why you may NOT want to have surgery to remove benign tumors.
+In part 1 of natural remedies to shrink lipomas, I discuss some alternative treatments for dog lipomas such as a few supplements that will stop lipoma growth,possible causes of lipomas, why you may not want to have surgery to remove benign tumors.
 In part two of this blog, I’ll discuss some diet do’s and don’ts, dog lipoma foods to stop its growth, and some herbs and spices that are thought to shrink or prevent lipomas.

 Eliminate these 3 foods to stop your dog’s lipoma growth in its tracks!